-- A revised chapter has been added that discusses the responsibilities of a workers’ compensation attorney and ethical considerations while handing claims.
+- A revised chapter has been added that discusses the responsibilities of a workers’ compensation attorney and ethical considerations while handling claims.
 The material includes how to identify and protect the client’s interest of protected personal in-formation conﬁdentiality.
 Additionally, it reviews potential cybersecurity threats in light of the increased technology advancement of the practice and what attorneys should do to protect against and respond to the cyber attacks.

 - This supplement analyzes the newly enacted expanded World Trade Center Health Program and the integration with workers’ compensation beneﬁts.